Rasoi Show: Format

 The show invites guests from across the Indian state of Gujarat, who show the viewers how to prepare their invented dishes; as well as how already existing dishes could be made more tastier, healthier, and cheaper to produce.
 The guests, which are celebrities or volunteers, create not only Indian food, but cuisines from all over the world.
 Special dishes are prepared to suit festivals such as Diwali, Holi, Eid and Christmas.

-Broadcasting

-Rasoi Show is broadcast daily on Colors Gujarati channel at 2:00 pm IST, since 25 October 2004.
-It runs for an hour from Monday to Saturday.
-The repeat telecasts are aired at 3:00AM the same day and 10:00AM the following day.